-To assure an appearance and condition which is consistent with the purposes of the Limited Residential District, R-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter.
-(9-21-73), Section 1-5; 3-22-76
+To assure an appearance and condition which is consistent with the purposes of the Limited Residential, Limited District, R-2, outdoor signs on the properties within the District shall comply with the regulations for exterior signs in Article VIII of this Chapter. except that home occupation signs shall not exceed four (4) square feet in area.
+(9-21-73, Section 1-5; 3-22-76)